-As the Head of Bioanalytical Services, Stu leads a diverse team of highly educated bioanalytical chemists who are able to develop, validate and use very specific and sensitive mass spectrometry-based assays for drugs, metabolites and biomarkers in a wide variety of biological matrices.
-Measuring drug exposure in biological systems is fundamental to drug development, in terms of both Pharmacokinetics (PK) and Pharmacodynamics (PD), to better understand ADME (Absorption, Distribution, Metabolism and Excretion), toxicity and efficacy.
+As the Head of Bioanalytical Services, Stuart leads a diverse team of highly educated bioanalytical chemists who are able to develop, validate, and use very specific and sensitive mass spectrometry-based assays for drugs, metabolites, and biomarkers in a wide variety of biological matrices.
+Measuring drug exposure in biological systems is fundamental to drug development, in terms of both pharmacokinetics (PK) and pharmacodynamics (PD), to better understand ADME (absorption, distribution, metabolism, and excretion), toxicity, and efficacy.

-Can you tell me more about your team?
+Can you tell us more about your team?

 While working at the Alnwick site, can you describe the changes within your department?

 Innovation is the primary driver in pharmaceutical drug development.
-As more potent and effective medicines are discovered, the demand for more sophisticated, selective and sensitive methods for their measurement in biological systems are needed.
-Over the years that I have worked in the pharmaceutical industry, we have moved away from UV-based assays capable of measuring µg/mL levels of drugs, to assays that are now capable of accurately measuring sub-ng/mL levels by MS, which is almost a million fold increase in sensitivity!
+As more potent and effective medicines are discovered, the demand for more sophisticated, selective, and sensitive methods for their measurement in biological systems is needed.
+Over the years that I have worked in the pharmaceutical industry, we have moved away from ultraviolet (UV)-based assays capable of measuring µg/mL levels of drugs, to assays that are now capable of accurately measuring sub-ng/mL levels by mass spectrometry, which is almost a million-fold increase in sensitivity!
 We are able to utilize this increase in sensitivity to our advantage, measuring the fate of a drug to much lower concentrations, thus enabling us to measure the fate in the body over a longer elimination phase.
-Additionally, we can also develop analytical methods using much smaller blood volumes, allowing us to support the 3R’s initiative (Replace, Reduce, Refine), which ethically reduces the number of animals used in drug development, contributing to humane animal research.
+Additionally, we can also develop analytical methods using much smaller blood volumes, allowing us to support the 3Rs Initiative (Replace, Reduce, Refine), which ethically reduces the number of animals used in drug development, contributing to humane animal research.

-What do you think sets you apart from all the other bioanalytical laboratories across the globe?
+What do you think sets your team apart from all the other bioanalytical laboratories across the globe?

-For more information about our bioanalytical services click here: https://www.quotientsciences.com/bioanalysis/
+For more information about our bioanalytical services, click here.